ZhiminPeng/Jacobi-ADMM/README.md

 Jacobi-ADMM
 ===========

-code for the paper Parallel Multi-Block ADMM with o(1/k) Convergence
+code for the paper: Parallel Multi-Block ADMM with o(1/k) Convergence